 Dissertation Project

-Framed by Exclusion: Gender Disparities in DDR.
+Framed by Exclusion: Gender Disparities in disarmament, demobilization and reintegration (DDR)

 My dissertation project focuses on conceptualizing gender in Disarmament, Demobilization, and Reintegration (DDR) programs, by analyzing previous programs through a feminist lens.
 Looking beyond the formal UN guidelines on the inclusion of women, I examine how gender is included in DDR, including how gender identities shape programs, how gender stereotypes and prevailing gendered hierarchies are reinforced, and how women are often coupled with other 'vulnerable' groups which fails to account for their key contribution during conflict.